-We hear more and more about plastic pollution, but what are the plastic pollution facts and solutions?
+We hear more and more about plastic pollution, but what are the facts and, importantly, the solutions?

-While there have been many solutions suggested for the plastic waste found in nature the only real solution is to stop contributing to the pollution.
-The obvious first step is, of course, to stop polluting nature with plastic waste, through proper waste handling, but this is a global problem that will be difficult and take time to solve.
-What are the plastic pollution facts and solutions?
-In this article, we give you the questions and reveal part of the answers.
+While there have been many solutions suggested for the plastic waste found in nature, the only real solution is to stop contributing to the pollution.
+The obvious first step is, of course, to stop polluting nature with plastic waste through proper waste handling.

 Plastic belongs to a group of materials called polymers, which consist of very long molecules that hook into each other giving the materials their special properties.
 Polymers can be made of many different materials found in nature.
 Some of them, such as latex, occur naturally, while others are manufactured.

-Many of the early, industrially produced, plastics were made from petroleum.
-Still many types of plastic are made this way, but in recent years we’ve seen a lot of development towards plastic materials with a lower carbon footprint and less damaging to nature.
+Most industrially produced plastics are made from fossil fuels.
+Many types of plastic are still made this way but, in recent years, we’ve seen a lot of development towards plastic materials with a lower carbon footprint and less damaging to nature.